What is Distributed Leadership? Everything You Need To Know

 You can follow the strategies below to implement distributed leadership in your school.

-For creating a team-based environment, the hiring process should be transparent and there shouldn’t be any shortcut to the hiring process.
-Get everyone involved during this time to ensure that the new hire has the same level of commitment and goals you are trying to encompass.
+For creating a team-based environment, the hiring process should be transparent and there shouldn’t be any shortcuts to the hiring process.
+You should involve yourself during this time to ensure that the new hire has the same level of commitment and goals you are trying to encompass.

 Distributed leadership is not only about delegating tasks; it’s about empowering others to act as true leaders.
 As a leader, you should trust other teachers and let them take on some responsibilities.